tomjoht/tomjoht.github.io/_docs/openapi_spec_and_generated_ref_docs/pubapis_swaggerhub_smartbear.md

 last-modified: 2020-03-30
 ---

-{% include_relative coffeebutton.html %}
+{% include coffeeshopbook.html %}

-Previously, I explored using the open-source [Swagger UI project](pubapis_swagger.html) as a way to render your [OpenAPI specification document](https://idratherbewriting.com/learnapidoc/pubapis_openapi_tutorial_overview.html).
+Previously, I explored using the open-source [Swagger UI project](pubapis_swagger.html) as a way to render your [OpenAPI specification document](pubapis_openapi_tutorial_overview.html).
 The same company that offers the free, open-source version of Swagger Editor and Swagger UI (Smartbear) also offers a premium version with more robust features.
 This premium version of Swagger Editor is called [SwaggerHub](https://app.swaggerhub.com/).
 You can see a comparison of features between the open source and premium versions [here](https://swaggerhub.com/swagger-open-source-comparison/).

 You can see a demo of the [sample OpenWeatherMap API on SwaggerHub here](https://app.swaggerhub.com/apis-docs/IdRatherBeWriting/open-weather_map_api/).